mayasavino/memoryForensicsPracticeCTF/README.md

 **Files**

 *notavirus.sh* --- This is a bash script that securely copies the payload from the disgruntled employee's computer to the database, then connects to it through ssh and searches for database files.
 Next, it executes db_parse.py, then copies the information back and deletes the information, the original (unencrypted) database, db_parse.py, and itself (notavirus.sh).

+*db_parse.py* --- This is a python script that connects to the database, selects the bank account and routing numbers, and saves them to account_info.txt.
+Then, it creates a random 128 bit key based on the time the program was executed, and saves that to account_info.txt as well.
+Finally, it encrypts the entire database using that key and closes the connection, and notavirus.sh resumes.